Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 From Assessment to Action: Building an ABA Therapy Program in the Durham Region

 The first step in building an ABA therapy program in the Durham Region is to fully understand the behavioral assessment report provided for your child.
 This report is not a reflection of your parenting skills, but rather a roadmap for addressing your child’s specific needs.
-It is common for parents to feel worry, guilt, and uncertainty when reviewing these reports, but it is important to reframe them as a clear, innovative, and focused plan for support.
+It is common for parents to feel worry, guilt, and uncertainty when reviewing these reports, but it may be helpful to reframe them as a clearer and focused plan for support.
 By shifting your perspective, you can move from assessment to action in creating a customized ABA therapy program for your child.

 What happens after the report?